SERCOS III: Synchronization

-To achieve true hard real time characteristics, Sercos III, like Sercos I and II, uses a form of synchronization that depends upon a synchronization “mark” issued by the master control at exact equidistant time intervals.
+To achieve true hard real-time characteristics, Sercos III, like Sercos I and II, uses a form of synchronization that depends upon a synchronization “mark” issued by the master control at exact equidistant time intervals.
 All nodes in a Sercos network use this telegram to synchronize all activities in the node.
-To account for variations in network components, delays are measured in the node-to-node transmissions during phase-up (initialization) of a Sercos network, and those values are compensated for during normal operation.
+To account for variations in network components, delays are measured in the node-to-node transmissions during the phase-up (initialization) of a Sercos network, and those values are compensated for during normal operation.
 Unlike Sercos I and II, where a separate Master Sync Telegram, or MST is used for this purpose, Sercos III includes the MST in the first MDT transmitted.
 No separate telegram is issued.
-The time between two MSTs is exactly equal to the designated Sercos cycle time, tScyc.
+The time between two MSTs is exactly equal to the designated Sercos cycle time, Stacy.

-The synchronization process ensures that cyclical and simultaneous synchronization of all connected devices occurs independently of topology and of the number of devices in Sercos networks.
+The synchronization process ensures that cyclical and simultaneous synchronization of all connected devices occurs independently of topology and the number of devices in Sercos networks.